 The Role of the Central Nervous System (CNS) in Stress Response

 Although brain development begins before birth, it continues well into young adulthood.
 There is increasing evidence that parts of the brain continue to grow, die back, and change throughout the life span.
 Reproductive/sex hormones have effects on all of these stages of brain growth and development.134 Therefore, a lack of sex hormones (brought on by spay/neuter) will have long-term negative effects upon the structure and function of the brain as a part of the CNS.
 Functionally, a lack of sex hormones results in acute and chronic changes in brain chemistry with increased norepinephrine being most consistently documented.Structurally, a lack of sex hormones causes the hippocampus, amygdala, and prefrontal cortex to undergo stress-induced remodeling which alters behavioral and physiological responses.144 The structural changes in the hippocampal region of the brain negatively affect cognitive function and mimic the structural changes observed in early Alzheimers patients.139, 140, 141, 142 Early Alzheimer’s can cause changes in the mood and personalities of people.
 Patients can become confused, suspicious, depressed, fearful and/or anxious.
 Also, Alzheimer’s causes patients to be easily upset in locations or situations where they are out of their comfort zone.
-Further, early life stress (e.g., early spay/neuter) is a major risk factor for the development of anxiety disorders (these would include generalized anxiety disorder, separation anxiety, obsessive compulsive disorder, panic disorder, PTSD, and phobias) and depression as well as excessive aggression and violence in adulthood.143
+Further, early life stress (e.g., early spay/neuter) is a major risk factor for the development of anxiety disorders (these would include generalized anxiety disorder, separation anxiety, panic disorder, and phobias) as well as obsessive compulsive disorder, PTSD, depression and excessive aggression and violence in adulthood.143

 The brain is the key organ of the response to stress because it determines what is threatening and, therefore, potentially stressful, as well as the physiological and behavioral responses.144 The personality changes associated with spay/neuter heighten the dog’s perception of danger and escalate the initiation of the stress response when there may be no actual threat to homeostasis.
 The brain’s constant misperception of situations creates dysregulation of the HPA Axis.
 This generally leads to a state of chronic stress, wherein the stress response is initiated, but never turns off as it should.